SaiVignesh-K/FarmConnect/README.md

 # Android-App
-We are creating an Android App, with the help of Flutter
+We are creating an Android App.